Connect with ImmunoAdvocates

 Alan’s Story

-I was diagnosed with stage 4 metastatic melanoma in June 2017.
-I had 5 brain tumors and one tumor in my lung.
-I underwent a pair of brain surgeries to remove 2 of the tumors, followed up by Gamma Knife and Linac radiation.
-I began immunotherapy in July 2017, initially with ipilimumab (Yervoy) and nivolumab (Opdivo) then nivolumab-only that September.
+I was diagnosed with stage 4 metastatic melanoma in June 2017 with 5 brain tumors and one tumor in my left lung.
+I underwent a pair of brain surgeries to remove 2 of the operable lesions, followed up by Gamma Knife and Linac radiation.
+I began immunotherapy in July 2017, initially with ipilimumab (Yervoy) and nivolumab (Opdivo), then nivolumab-only starting that September.

 I imagine a future where I can celebrate my remission without fear of recurrence. -Alan Kaufman, Immunotherapy Patient